 Bamboo Tomato Cage:

-It is like Tomato teepee with slight differences.
-The most major being that one cage will only cover one tomato plant.
-First, you plant the four 6 foot bamboos in the ground at an angle similar to the tomato teepee cage.
-Then you need to tie the bamboos with twine at where they intersect.
+It is like a Tomato teepee with slight differences.
+The most major is that one cage will only cover one tomato plant.
+First, you plant the four 6-foot bamboo in the ground at an angle similar to the tomato teepee cage.
+Then, it would be best to tie the bamboo with twine where they intersect.

 Instructions:

 Get two more bamboo sticks and mark the tree places in the teepee.
-This is where you will need to put “rungs of the ladder”.
+This is where you must put the “rungs of the ladder.”
 Measure the spaces in between the sticks at your desired points.

 One Cage for All Your Tomatoes:

-As the name says, this is a wire cage that will surround all your tomatoes like a giant cage.
-You will need two galvanized welded wire panels, wire cutters, 4 pieces of rebar and some twine.
+As the name says, this wire cage will surround all your tomatoes like a giant cage.
+You will need two galvanized welded wire panels, wire cutters, 4 pieces of rebar, and some twine.

 Instructions:

-First you should cut of the bottom wire row so that the panels can go deeper and have more support.
+First, you should cut off the bottom wire row so the panels can go deeper and have more support.
 Plant the panels at an angle on each side of your tomatoes.
-Then drive the rebar into the soil outside of the panels.
-Finally, run the twine through the entire panels in a zig zag formation.
+Then, drive the rebar into the soil outside of the panels.
+Finally, run the twine through the entire panels in a zig-zag formation.
 They will be able to provide support to the growing plants.

-Do you want to be as creative as possible when it comes to your garden?
+Do you want to be as creative as possible regarding your garden?
 Check out our blog on Crafty Container Vegetable Gardening Design, Ideas and Tips.